 Yes, to a certain extent.
 The deductibility of finance costs available for rental properties is restricted by HMRC.
 The restriction does not apply for Furnished Holiday Lets (FHLs).
 For your property to classify as a FHL, it has to meet the following criteria:

 - It is in the UK or another country within the European Economic Area (EEA)

 - It must be available for letting as furnished holiday accommodation for at least 210 days in the year

 - Out of those available days, it must actually be let out for 105 days or more as furnished holiday accommodation

-This should provide you with the essential information about tax issues around holiday lettings.
 Want to know more?
-Get in touch with our team and we will be happy to answer your questions.
+Get in touch with our accounting experts, and we will be happy to answer your questions.